Doubly infinite residual neural networks: a diffusion process approach: Infinitely deep ResNets

 with initial value $x_0 = \xdt_0$ where $B_t$ is a $PD$-dimensional BM vector with independent components. \end{theorem}

-Hereafter we omit all proofs for CNN-related results.
-Proofs of these results are obtained along lines similar to the proofs of corresponding results for fully connected neural networks, while being more cumbersome due to the extra spacial dimensions.
+The proof of Theorem \ref{thm:resnet_cnn_sde} is omitted.
+This is because the proof is obtained along lines similar to the proof of Theorem \ref{thm:resnet_fc_sde}, while being more cumbersome due to the extra spacial dimensions.
 Notice that the dimensionality of the driving Brownian motion depends on $U,V$.
 As in \cref{sec:residual_diffusions_sub1} we can restate \cref{thm:resnet_cnn_sde} by making explicit the dependency on the driving sources of randomness.
 In particular, this allows us to formulate the dynamics of $\xdt_t$ as integration with respect to Brownian motions whose dimensionality does not depend on the number of inputs, nor their spatial sizes $U,V$.
+Under \cref{ass:diffusion_parameters_cnn} and \cref{ass:activation}, the next corollary characterizes the limiting diffusion process of the convolutional RenNet at the initial value $\xdt_{0}^{(i)}$.